 Emmanuel’s Green Team takes stewardship of God’s Creation very seriously.
 We sponsor a variety of educational and recycling programs throughout the year.
-If you would like to get involved, or get more information, please contact the Green Team and we’ll get right back to you.
+If you would like to get involved, or get more information, please contact the Green Team.

 Green Team Mission Statement